 Battery Electric Vehicles (BEVs) are powered 100% by the battery energy storage system available on-board the vehicle.
 The Nissan LEAF is an example of a BEV.
-Refueling the BEV is accomplished by connection to the electrical grid through a connector system that is designed specifically for this purpose.
-Most advanced BEVs have the ability to recapture some of the energy storage utilized through regenerative braking (put simply, converting the propulsion motor into a generator when braking).
+A BEV is refueled by connecting to the electrical grid through a connector system that is designed specifically for this purpose.
+Most advanced BEVs have the ability to recapture some of the energy storage utilized through regenerative braking.
+(In simple terms, the propulsion motor acts as a generator during braking).
 When regenerative braking is applied, BEVs can typically recover 5 to 15 percent of the energy used to propel the vehicle to the vehicle speed prior to braking.
-Sometimes manufacturers also install solar photovoltaic (PV) panels on vehicle roofs.
-This provides a very small amount of energy relative to the requirements of propelling the vehicle, but integrating PV in the roof typically can provide enough power to operate some small accessory loads.
+Sometimes manufacturers install solar photovoltaic (PV) panels on vehicle roofs.
+This typically provides a very small amount of energy relative to the requirements of propelling the vehicle, but integrating PV in the roof can provide enough power to operate some small accessory loads, such as a radio.